learnopenscience/module-template/_sources/learningobjectives.md

 Here, the verbs "communicate" and "interpret" represent new capacities that learners gain from experiencing the module through its content and activities.

 Some people like to use the so-called [SMART criteria](https://en.wikipedia.org/wiki/SMART_criteria) to guide drafting of learning objectives.
+It is a mnemonic for *specific*, *measurable*, *achievable*, *relevant*, and *time-bound*.
+Most important is to focus on the learners (not the content): what will they be able to do differently after completing the module?

 Use this Markdown file replacing this guidance with your learning objectives.